What You Need to Know About Alzheimer's Disease

 • Wander or get lost more often

-Finally, late-stage Alzheimer’s can interfere with basic bodily functions like the ability to walk, swallow or control bowel and bladder habits.
+Finally, late-stage Alzheimer’s can interfere with basic bodily functions like the ability to walk, swallow, or control bowel and bladder habits.
 This stage normally requires full-time assistance from a caregiver who can help with personal care needs.

 Diagnosis and treatment

 People with a strong family history of Alzheimer’s disease might be more likely to develop the condition.
-If you have close relatives with Alzheimer's, let your doctor know so they can begin cognitive testing at the appropriate age.
+If you have close relatives with Alzheimer's, let your HCP know so they can begin cognitive testing at the appropriate age.

 There's no cure for Alzheimer's currently, but there are medications that can offer symptom relief.
 The goal of treatment is to maximize your quality of life and give you as much meaningful time with loved ones as possible.